rust-lang/cargo/src/doc/src/reference/resolver.md

 This is controlled by the config field [`resolver.incompatible-rust-versions`].

-With the `fallback` setting, the resolver will prefer packages with a Rust version that is equal to or greater than your own Rust version.
+With the `fallback` setting, the resolver will prefer packages with a Rust version that is less than or equal to your own Rust version.
 For example, you are using Rust 1.85 to develop the following package:
 ```toml
 [package]